What to do if the livestock manure produced on your farm is likely to exceed the amount you're allowed to spread on your land in an NVZ.

 If you don’t meet the eligibility criteria or don’t apply during the specified dates your application will be rejected.

-If your holding is near a special area of conservation or a special protection area, the Environment Agency will carry out an assessment of risks to the environment.
-The Environment Agency can withdraw a previously approved derogation after they’ve assessed this.
+If your holding is near a special area of conservation or a special protection area, the EA will carry out an assessment of risks to the environment.
+The EA can withdraw a previously approved derogation after they’ve assessed this.

-The Environment Agency may also refuse to give you a derogation if you had a derogation during a previous year but didn’t follow all the conditions for that derogation.
+The EA may also refuse to give you a derogation if you had a derogation during a previous year but didn’t follow all the conditions for that derogation.

 How to appeal if your application is refused